content-left-bg.png

 Students

-• identify potential work experience placements of interest and provide this information to the work experience coordinator, on request
+• identify and share potential work experience placements with the work experience coordinator

-• collect and abide by all necessary information about their work experience placement including hours of work, clothing, personal protective clothing/equipment, prior to placement
+• collect and adhere to all necessary placement information, including hours of work and required clothing or, personal protective clothing/equipment

 • complete any required paperwork requested by the school and work experience provider to facilitate the placement